akoidan/pychat/README.md

 Afterwards to start the chat you need:
  0. Start `mysql` server if it's not started.
  1. Start session holder: `redis-server`
- 2. Start WebSocket listener: `python manage.py start_tornado`
+ 2. Start webSocket listener: `python manage.py start_tornado`
  3. Start the Chat: `python manage.py runsslserver 0.0.0.0:8000`
  4. Open in browser [http*s*://127.0.0.1:8000](https://127.0.0.1:8000).
  5. If you get an ssl error on establishing websocket connection in browser, that's because you're using self-assigned certificate (provided by [django-sslserver](https://github.com/teddziuba/django-sslserver/blob/master/sslserver/certs/development.crt)).You need to add security exception for websocket `API_PORT` (8888).
 Open [https://localhost:8888](https://localhost:8888) to do that.